Peanut Butter Chocolate Protein Bars (No-Bake, Gluten-Free)

 Instructions

-Slice the bars and drizzle the melted chocolate over the top.
-Chill until set and enjoy!
+• Slice the chilled bars and drizzle the melted chocolate over the top.
+Return to the fridge or freezer until set, then enjoy.

 Video